Counseling Degree and Career Guide

 What education or certification will I need to become a counselor?

 Earning an undergraduate degree in counseling, psychology, sociology, or social work is the first step in becoming a mental health counselor.
-However, you have an undergraduate degree in another field and pursue your master’s in counseling.
+However, you can have an undergraduate degree in another field and pursue your master’s in counseling.
 Your master’s will usually take one to two years to obtain.

 Most states require that counselors complete two years of post-graduate supervised work, totaling between 2,000 and 4,000 hours of clinical experience.
 In addition, counselors must pass a state-recognized exam and complete annual continuing education courses.
 The learning is never done—and your hard work will be rewarded with greater skills and understanding.